milvus-io/milvus/core/src/sdk/README.md

 ### Make your own C++ client project

-Firstly create a project folder.
-And copy C++ sdk header and library files into the folder.
+Create a folder for the project, and copy C++ SDK header and library files into it.
 ```shell
  # create project folder
  $ mkdir MyMilvusClient